 (c) Collaborate with selected districts to better meet objectives and the needs of ELL students.

-(d) Partner with identified ELL transformation and target districts, to ensure that those districts achieve expected growth in student progress indicators, and the expected benchmarks for student progress indicators that an identified district is expected to meet within four years of identification.
+(d) Partner with identified ELL transformation and target districts, to ensure that those districts achieve expected growth and benchmarks for student progress indicators, and research-based instructional or program improvement indicators that an identified district is expected to meet within four years of identification.

 (e) In consultation with ELL transformation and target districts design and implement an accountability system of progressive interventions for the school districts.

-(f) Direct transformation and target school districts on how to expend moneys received under ORS 327.013(1)(c)(A)(ii) (ELL weight) for up to three years, for identified districts that have not met the expected growth in student progress indicators,, and the expected benchmarks for student progress indicators.
+(f) Direct transformation and target school districts on how to expend moneys received under ORS 327.013(1)(c)(A)(ii) (ELL weight) for up to three years, for identified districts that have not met the expected growth and expected benchmarks for student progress indicators, and research-based instructional or program improvement indicators..

 (2) The Department of Education shall identify school districts that are: